-- (1) The option life was determined using the simplified method for estimating expected option life, which qualify as "plain-vanilla" options. - (2) The risk-free interest rate for each grant is equal to the U.S. Treasury yield curve in effect at the time of grant for instruments with a similar expected life. - (3) The stock volatility for each grant is measured using the weighted average of historical daily price changes of the Company's common stock over the most recent period equal to the expected option life of the grant, the historical short term trend of the option and other factors, such as expected changes in volatility arising from planned changes in the Company's business operations.
+- (1) The option life was determined using the simplified method for estimating expected option life, which qualify as "plain-vanilla" options. - (2) The risk-free interest rate for each grant is equal to the U.S. Treasury yield curve in effect at the time of grant for instruments with a similar expected life. - (3) The stock volatility for each grant is measured using the weighted average of historical daily price changes of the Company's common stock over the most recent period equal to the expected option life of the grant, the historical short-term trend of the option and other factors, such as expected changes in volatility arising from planned changes in the Company's business operations.

-The weighted-average fair value of stock purchase rights granted as part of the Company's Employee Stock Purchase Plan ("ESPP") during the three months ended September 30, 2005 and 2004 was \$5.68 and \$5.42, respectively.
+The weighted-average fair value of stock purchase rights granted as part of the Company's Employee Stock Purchase Plan ("ESPP") during the three months ended December 31, 2005 and 2004 was \$7.13 and \$5.81, respectively.
+The weighted-average fair value of stock purchase rights granted as part of the Company's ESPP during the six months ended December 31, 2005 and 2004 was \$8.99 and \$6.08, respectively.
 The fair value of the employees' stock purchase rights was estimated using the Black-Scholes option-pricing model with the following assumptions:

-Three Mon Marc

-2005 2004

-Option life 6 months 6 months

-Risk-free interest rate 3.5% 2.0%

-Stock volatility 27% 33%

-Dividend rate 0% 0%
+Three Months Ended December 31, Six Month Decemb 2005 2004 2005 2004 Option life 6 months 6 months 6 months 6 months Risk-free interest rate 4.34% 2.59% 4.34% 2.59% Stock volatility 61% 32% 61% 32% Dividend rate 0% 0% 0% 0%

-In August 2005, the Company granted 50,476 shares of restricted common stock to certain senior executives as permitted under the 1997 Stock Plan.
+During the six months ended December 31, 2005, the Company granted 63,066 shares of restricted common stock to certain senior executives as permitted under the 1997 Stock Plan.
 These restricted stock grants either vest ratably over four years or cliff vest after four years.
 Compensation expense for the number of shares issued is recognized over the service period and is recorded in the consolidated statement of income as a component of selling, general and administrative expense.
-As of September 30, 2005, compensation expense of \$46 has been recognized related to these restricted stock awards.
+During the three and six months ended December 31, 2005, \$95 and \$141, respectively, of compensation expense was recognized related to these restricted stock awards.